jkstill/.dirs/README.md

 dirs: display current directory stack

+dl: show the directory pointed to by the number in the directory stack

 g: the 'goto dir' command - use with dir's number as displayed with 'dirs'

 gold: goto old; changes dir to OLDPWD